How to Pay for a Lawyer With No Money: 3 Free Resources

-In just 11 days, Mary raised more than $5,000 toward her legal defense in a custody battle to keep her children.
+In just 11 days, Mary raised more than $5,000 toward her legal defence in a custody battle to keep her children.
 This money will go toward covering the cost of legal proceedings, as well as pay her lawyer’s retainer fee.

 Kaylyn Dicksion raised almost three times the amount of her fundraising goal to help with her legal fees in a defamation suit.
 On GoFundMe there are no wait times to receive your funds, so Kaylyn was able to start paying her legal fees right away.

-Last year, Peter Ridd raised over $260,000 to cover his legal defense in a trial surrounding academic integrity.
+Last year, Peter Ridd raised over $260,000 to cover his legal defence in a trial surrounding academic integrity.
 Peter’s fundraiser was active for 15 months, and helped cover the cost of an expensive and ongoing trial between himself and James Cook University.

 Get help paying legal fees right away